 Daniel first appears after Luke witnesses a traumatic event as a child, and he immediately becomes Luke’s best friend and also his biggest influence – for better and for worse.
 When Luke’s mom (Mary Stuart Masterson) realizes that the dark-natured Daniel isn’t playing nicely per se (one Daniel-influenced incident nearly kills her), she forces her son to “banish” his imaginary friend to an old dollhouse.
 But as Luke enters college and his mom’s mental health deteriorates, Daniel re-emerges, and it’s not long before he begins to take over Luke’s life.

 The grown-up Daniel is cooler, more handsome, more charismatic and confident than Luke.
 He knows how to get what he wants – even when that means taking it by force.
-He is Luke’s shadow self, his dark half, and his influence begins to bleed into every part of Luke’s life, including his budding romantic relationship with free-spirited artist Cassie (Sasha Lane).
-As Daniel becomes more aggressive, and a more all-consuming presence, Luke wonders if he, himself, is slipping into insanity.
+He’s Luke’s shadow self, his dark half, and his influence begins to bleed into every part of Luke’s life, including his budding romantic relationship with free-spirited artist Cassie (Sasha Lane).
+As Daniel becomes more aggressive, and a more all-consuming presence, Luke begins to fear that he himself might be slipping into insanity.